chris-kc-cheng/study-notes/README.md

 ### Introduction

+- Process: 3 steps
+    1. Universe: suitability, style, active vs passive
+    2. Quantitative analysis: Quantative IDD, attribution & appraisal, capture ratio, drawdown
+    3. Qualitative analysis
 - The smaller the difference in sample size and distribution mean (doesn't make a difference whoever I hired/fired) AND the wider the dispersion of the distribution (easier to distinguish relative skill), the smaller the expected cost of Type I and Type II error.
+- Less frequent trading requires higher betting average (absolute) to produce the same risk-adjusted return
-- If manager performance is mean-reverting
+- If manager performance is **mean-reverting**
-    - Type I error: Reject null hypothesis of no skill
+    - Type I error: Reject null hypothesis of no skill.
+Error of commission.
+Explicit cost.
         - Hiring / retain (does not fire) a (no skill) strong performer only to see a reversion in performance
-    - Type II error: Not rejecting the null hypothesis
+    - Type II error: Not rejecting the null hypothesis.
+Opportunity cost.
         - avoids hiring (skilled) managers with weak short-term track records
         - firing a poor performer only to see a reversion in performance
 - Returns-based style analysis (RBSA), top-down, imprecise, not subject to window dressing
 - Holdings-based style analysis (HBSA), bottom-up, style map
-- Up/down capture ratio: use geometric average
+- Up/down capture ratio: use geometric average, >1: Convex, <1: Concave
 - Batting average (Absolute: investment decisions, Relative: return relative to benchmark)
 $$ \text{Active\ share} = \frac{1}{2}\sum_{i=1}^{N}|w_i - W_i| $$
+- Qualitative: Investment Decision-Making Process:
+    1. Signal creation (idea generation), How?
+Unique, timely, interpreted differently
+    2. Signal capture: Translate idea into a position
+    3. Portfolio construction: allocation, conviction, stop-loss, etc.
+    4. Portfolio monitoring

 ### Topics

-### Case Studies
+- Real estate
+    - Leverage increase correlation with financial asset returns: Core < Value-add < Opportunistic

+Also see p.291-292

 ### Setting Weights

+Utility function:
+$$ E[U] = E[rs-rb] - \lambda\sigma^2(rs-rb) $$

+- Active Return instead of Total Return
+    - Asset classes existed for centries, but manager's career is relative short
     - Two-step process: Investors accept beta risk, managers carry residual risk
-- Risk in objective function can be: active return variance, SD, downside risk, beta, LPM
+- Risk in objective function can be: active return variance, SD, downside risk, beta, mean-lower partial moments LPM
 - Mean-lower partial moments (LPM): sum of squared differences below a target mean
 - "Misfit" risk: delta between investor benchmarks and normal portfolio

-...
-TODO: pure information ratio ??? ...
+- Active managers requires more monitoring than indexed managers

 ### Dimensions of Active Management

 - Alpha forecasts can be backed out of the portfolio holdings, using reverse optimization
+- Pure active risk: cannot be rewarded on average, zero-sum game
+- To optimize a manager structure, optimize pure active return against total active risk (pure active risk + net misfit risk taken across all managers)
+- Information Ratio
+    - For a single manager: Pure information ratio $ IR = \frac{\alpha}{\omega} $
+    - For a portfolio of active managers: $ IR = \frac{\alpha}{\sigma_A} $ where simple active risk $\sigma_A$ is the aggregation of the $\omega$ term plus any net misfit risk remaining across the group of managers
+- Lower active risk manager is preferred (assuming same information ratio), risk is punished twice

 ## Investment Performance Presentation